 Low price: Butora Acro (unisex)

 Butora is a newcomer to the US climbing market and they’re making a splash by delivering affordable shoes that are impressively comfortable and last a long time.
 Thier durability is especially important if your footwork is still a little choppy!

 Available in two width options, you’re almost guaranteed to find the perfect fit in the aggressive Acro.
 Butora’s in-house F5 rubber covers the toes and wraps the heel to provide unbeatable toe and heel hooking while also delivering top-tier stickiness and durability.

-Offering high sensitivity with a reputation for comfort and performance, the Scarpa Instinct VS is an aggressive option for challenging boulders, steep overhangs, and even thin face climbs.
+Offering moderate sensitivity with a reputation for comfort and performance, the Scarpa Instinct VS is an aggressive option for challenging boulders, steep overhangs, and even thin face climbs.
 Part of the added comfort of this shoe comes from a slightly wider toe box than many aggressive shoes on the market, meaning your toes won’t be painfully crunched together when worn.
 A single velcro strap offers further security than a simple slipper design, while easy enough to quickly remove between burns.
 The VSR is the same shoe as the VS but it offers a softer more sensitive rubber on the bottom for higher friction on smeary foot placements.

 Having finally had a chance to round up considerable use and reviews, the consensus is in: La Sportiva’s high-end Genius is a truly innovative and impressive high-performance choice for hard bouldering and sport climbing.